 |Location:||Exeter, Work from home|

-Please ensure you read the Job Description and Person Specification for full details of this role by clicking on the attachment above.
+Please ensure you read the Job Description and Person Specification (available on the university's website, accessed by the apply button) for full details of this role including the essential and desirable criteria.

 Type / Role: